xuchen66/sphinx-emdocs/source/singleparticle_serialem.rst

    Endif

    ## shot
-   AdjustBeamTiltforIS             # this is needed for single shot, so keep it here MultipleRecords
+   AdjustBeamTiltforIS             # needed for single shot, so leave it here regardless MultipleRecords
    # Record